-In the event that a student has questions regarding eligibility for accommodations, providing appropriate documentation of disabilities, or handling a disagreement with a professor over questions of accommodation, the student should contact the academic advisor or the Registrar's Office immediately.
+In the event that a student has questions regarding whether he or she is eligible for accommodations, how he or she might provide appropriate documentation of disabilities, or how he or she might handle a disagreement with a professor over questions of accommodation, the student should contact his or her advisor or the Registrar's Office immediately.
 If a disagreement arises surrounding eligibility for services or the manner in which a specific accommodation is being implemented, the student has a right to informal and formal grievance procedures.